 “Do you like rollercoasters?”

-I love asking questions.
+I love questions.
 But 5,000 feet in elevation, soaring over the Swiss Alps in a paraglider with an instructor I met 20 minutes ago, this seemed pretty unusual.

 But I have never been gladder.
 I answered, “Yes.”